distillpub/post--multimodal/src/paper.md

 <p>In addition to pure region neurons, we find that many other neurons seem to be “{geo_ref("secondarily regional", 2)}.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
 Important validations are that they fire for the same region on multiple different maps, and if they respond to words for countries or cities in that region.</d-footnote> These neurons don’t have a region as the primary focus, but have some kind of geographic information baked in, firing weakly for regions on a world map related to them.
 For example, an {geo_ref("entrepreneurship neuron", 2, 1)} that fires for California or a {geo_ref("cold neuron", 2, 4)} that fires for the Arctic.<d-footnote>We also find an {geo_ref("angel neuron", 2, 0)} which responds to “Los Angeles” and California on a map.</d-footnote> Other neurons link concepts to regions of the world in ways that seem Americentric or even racist: an {geo_ref("immigration neuron", 2, 2)} that responds to Latin America, and a {geo_ref("terrorism neuron", 2, 5)} that responds to the Middle East.<d-footnote>We also find that the linear combination of neurons that respond to Russia on a map strongly responds to Pepe the frog, a symbol of white nationalism in the United States allegedly promoted by Russia.
 Our impression is that Russians probably wouldn’t particularly see this as a symbol of Russia, suggesting it is more “Russia as understood by the US.”</d-footnote></p>

-#### Case Study: Central (?)
-Africa Neuron
+#### Case Study: South Africa Neuron

 Despite these examples of neurons learning Americentric caricatures, there are some rays of light where the model seems more nuanced than one might fear.
 For example, rather than blurring all of Africa into a monolithic entity, the RN50-x4 model develops neurons for three regions within Africa.

 import MarginNeuronsAfrica from './diagrams/MarginNeuronsAfrica.svelte'